dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 singleton-type representing our individual psyche is composed of metatypes and archetypes, it becomes straightforward to compare each others psyche by contrasting type-composition.
-Furthermore, if we assume these metatypes and archetypes are draw from an interwoven ontology of psychosocial types -- which I hope to eventual map onto a structure similar to E8 to marry the physical and metaphysical -- then this only strengthens the application of my baseline.
+Furthermore, if we assume these metatypes and archetypes are drawn from an interwoven ontology of psychosocial typologiess -- which I hope to eventual map onto a structure similar to E8 to marry the physical and metaphysical -- then this only strengthens the application of my baseline of the soul.
 Given this conception, if we are all so similar to people who’ve existed before, we might as well say we are “the reincarnation of X, Y or Z” ...

 #### What is Type Theory?
 How Does It Connect Math and Philosophy?